ComputeCanada/magic_castle/docs/README.md

 you would like the keep the same domain name for your cluster at each build.

-**Post Build Modification Effect**: change the floating ips assigned to the login nodes.
+**Post build modification effect**: change the floating ips assigned to the login nodes.

 #### 5.1.2 os_ext_network (optional)